EDDM Retail vs. EDDM BMEU: 2026 Comparison Guide

 What is the difference between EDDM Retail and EDDM BMEU?

 EDDM Retail lets you drop your mail at any local post office serving your target routes without a postal permit.
-It caps at 5,000 pieces per ZIP code per day and is designed for small businesses.
-EDDM BMEU (Business Mail Entry Unit) requires a postal permit and entry at a USPS Business Mail Entry facility, but it removes the 5,000-piece daily cap and allows larger mailings across multiple ZIP codes in a single drop.
-BMEU also has slightly lower postage rates for some mail classes.
+It caps at 5,000 pieces per ZIP code per day.
+EDDM BMEU requires a postal permit and entry at a USPS Business Mail Entry facility, removes the 5,000-piece cap, and allows a single induction point for large multi-ZIP campaigns.
+BMEU postage at DDU (destination delivery unit) entry is $0.242/piece — $0.005 cheaper than Retail's $0.247 — but that savings only applies when you drop at the actual post office serving your routes.
+BMEU entered at an origin facility costs $0.291/piece, which is more expensive than Retail.

 Do I need a postal permit for EDDM?